 Cocina Al Fondo

-Cocina Al Fondo focuses on getting local ingredients from farmers, fishermen and even harvested from their own patio and turning them into edible art that will delight all of your senses.
+Cocina Al Fondo focuses on getting local ingredients from farmers, and fishermen and even harvested from their own patio.
+They then turn them into edible art that will delight all of your senses.
 To find it, look for a common house structure between the Marshalls and a church.

 Besides omelets and toasts for brunch, you can also enjoy plates like fresh mussels and braised lamb during the week.
 This place also is home to a bar for those looking for cocktails.
 Keep in mind the vegan and vegetarian options are slim.

-For a more lively atmosphere full of locals, loud music, and nightlife, visit La Factoría.
-Although it’s a bar and therefore the alcohol menu has more variety than the food menu, the fish tacos, tofu fries, and vegan tacos make a great snack.
+You will find that because it’s a bar, the alcohol menu has more variety than the food menu.
+Still, the fish tacos, tofu fries, and vegan tacos make for a great snack.
 If the place gets crowded, you’ll have to wait more than expected for your meal.

 Ropa Vieja Grill

 🍴 Caribbean, Spanish, Latin | $$-$$$ | 📍 Google Maps | Website | 787 428 0237

 The Condado area is full of highly recommended and amazing restaurants with renowned chefs, and one of them is Ropa Vieja Grill.